 If you are having problems recognising the skills you have or identifying career areas you may be suited to, why not ask other people for their input?
 Sometimes we cannot see the woods for the trees, but others can so asking those close to you - friends, family members - for their input can bring up some hidden gems.

 Or from those who don’t

 This is where the career professionals come in.
 It can be an extremely useful exercise to talk your situation through with someone impartial - someone who can thread together the themes, help you identify your goals and work towards them realistically.

 Momentum Careers Advice is based in St Albans, Hertfordshire but works with clients, via skype, throughout the UK and beyond.
-Initial careers consultations cost £70.
+Careers consultations cost £70.